 As time went along, utensils were developed but bread remained an important staple fo the table.
 For Biblical folks, that was, at least in part, due to tradition.
-The tradition they followed here, of course was the tradition of Passover.
-God commanded the people, through Moses, to make unleavened bread as a part of the passover meal.
+The tradition they followed here, of course, was the tradition of Passover.
+God commanded the people, through Moses, to make unleavened bread as a part of the Passover meal.
 The whole meal was intended to be eaten as one ready to leave on a journey quickly.
-Unleavened bread was called for so the time would not be taken waiting on the bread to rise.
+Unleavened bread was called for so the time would not be taken waiting for the bread to rise.

 The importance of bread is no less important in the New Testament.
 Jesus either speaks of bread or does something with bread more than 50 times in the four Gospels and the first couple of chapters of Acts.

 When the disciples were in the Upper Room with Jesus celebrating Passover, most of the words would have been familiar, until Jesus picked up the bread, broke it and gave it to them saying, “Take, eat, this is my body broken for you.”
 Those were strange sounding words to the twelve.
 Still, a review of the recent past would have told them, “I am the bread of life.”
 They had heard it before.